 In that era, dancers worked and supported themselves (and their families) solely by dancing.
 She continued working in clubs in San Francisco as well as nearby cities as the Arab population moved to the suburbs.

 She founded her dance company, The Aswan Dancers, in 1975, celebrating over 40 years of continuous performance and entertainment.

 Amina has founded many musical groups, both informal & professional performance groups.
 She founded the Cairo Cats, now a percussion ensemble led by her daughter Susu Pampanin.
 She also co-founded The Arabian Knights Band, Karnak and Caravan Band, and was a founding member of Aswat and Pasha Band.
-Today she plays with Aswat (over 15 years), Georges Lammam's Belly Dance Band (10 years), Caravan Band, Pasha Band, and Khalil Abboud's Band.
+Today she plays with Aswat (20 years), Georges Lammam's Belly Dance Band (15 years), Caravan Band, Karnak Marvels, and Four T’s Band.

 Amina founded a cultural club out of her home called The Giza Club that has hosted the Giza Awards since 1990.

 Amina was inducted into the American Academy of Middle Eastern Dance (AAMED) Hall of Fame with a Lifetime Achievement award in New York in 1994.
 She followed dance pioneers and her mentors, Ibrahim Farrah, Morocco, Dahlena, and Aisha Ali, in receiving this honor.
 She also received a Humanitarian Award in 2001 from MECDA, a Lifetime Achievement award in 2003 from BDUC in Long Beach and a Lifetime Achievement award in 2015 from Isis and the Belly Dance Chronicles in Texas.